-The luxurious Origin & Theory Galapagos Cruise and Machu Picchu trip offers the best of each destination: great wildlife viewing in the Galapagos, and amazing culture and history in Peru.
-The Origin and Theory yachts have 2 naturalists on board, meaning your nature walks have fewer travelers to each guide.
+The luxurious Origin, Theory, and Evolve Galapagos Cruise and Machu Picchu trip offers the best of each destination: great wildlife viewing in the Galapagos, and amazing culture and history in Peru.
+The Origin, Theory, and Evolve yachts each have 2 naturalists on board for 20 passengers, meaning your nature walks have fewer travelers to each guide.
 In Peru, you take in the very best Inca sites in Cusco and the Sacred Valley, and culminating in a deep exploration of the Lost City of the Incas, Machu Picchu.
 World-class local guides get you away from the crowds for this fascinating exploration of the Inca Empire and the Enchanted Islands.

 This trip can be taken going to Peru first and then the Galapagos, or to the Galapagos first and then Peru.
 Either way is great!
 The description here is for Peru first.

 Your exploration of the Inca Empire begins with your arrival into Cusco in the morning on the second day of your trip (the first day is for international travel).
 You’ll meet your guide for lunch at the Coffee Museum and then take to the streets for a walking tour of this fascinating city.

 Next you’ll explore Sacsayhuaman, a massive ruins complex just outside of Cusco before heading to the Sacred Valley of the Incas to visit the ruins and markets of Pisac.
 Most people go to Pisac in the morning, so you’ll be missing the crowds by spending more time around Cusco before going there.